>stalk your future employer on LinkedIn

 Disclaimer: we’re not working remotely per se.
 We have two teams and two different offices in different countries.
 But the challenges are the same.
 It’s two teams that need to stay close to one another, work together, without face-to-face interaction.

 Remote teams are made of people with individual skills to achieve specific business goals, without working from the same location.
 Geographically, they are located in different cities, countries, or continents.
+It not only incorporates diversity, and equity in the workplace, but also helps companies get the best talent without border restrictions.
 Managing remote teams is a challenge most of this century’s leaders face.
 Fortunately, remote team leadership has become an indispensable skill that we get to learn on the go.

 Remote team members work for the same business, are led by the same team leader, and share the same responsibilities regarding their day to day activities.